Stokesley: Agriculture

 The inaugural meeting of Stokesley Agricultural Society was held at the Golden Lion Hotel, now The Leven Hotel, in 1859.
 The hotel was also used as the law court for the area being placed between Middlesbrough and Northallerton.
 Stokesley Agricultural Show, first held in 1859, is held every year on the first Saturday after the third Thursday in September (sounds odd, but historically the show was held on the third Thursday in September).
 It is one of the largest one day shows in the northern England.
-A weekly market is also held each Friday in the main square called the Plain, a farmers' market also takes place on the first Saturday of each month.
+A weekly market is also held each Friday in the main square called the Plain, and a farmers' market takes place on the first Saturday of each month.